 The BLS says that most software developers work for computer systems design firms, operating system publishers, and other establishments with less than 250 employees.
-But there are plenty of opportunities with larger companies like Google or Microsoft where you can earn even more money than average (though these positions tend to require higher degrees).
+But there are plenty of opportunities with larger companies like Google or Microsoft where you can earn even more than average (though these positions tend to require higher degrees).

-Becoming a nurse practitioner (NP) is an excellent choice if you want to earn a good living but don’t have the time or money to go back to school for more training.
+Becoming a nurse practitioner (NP) is an excellent choice if you want to earn a good living but don’t have the time or money to return to school for more training.
 To become an NP, you need to be a registered nurse and have a master’s degree in nursing.
 You also need two years of experience as an RN and pass one of the national certification exams offered by the American Nurses Credentialing Center (ANCC).

 Each state licenses NPS they practice in and must demonstrate knowledge of medical terminology through licensure exams.